 Before you install¶

-Make sure you have a reasonably modern python. pyFF is developed using 2.7 but 2.6 should work just fine.
-It is recommended that you install pyFF into a virtualenv but there are two ways: with or without site packages.
+Make sure you have a reasonably modern python. pyFF is developed using 3.6 but 3.7 will probably become the norm soon.
+It is recommended that you install pyFF into a virtualenv

-For both methods start by installing a few basic OS packages.
-Here we illustrate with commands for a debian/ubuntu install:
+Start by installing some basic OS packages.
+For a debian/ubuntu install:

 # apt-get install build-essential python-dev libxml2-dev libxslt1-dev libyaml-dev

 and if you’re on a centos system (or other yum-based systems):